 What stage of the process are you at?
-If you’re looking back over your notes revising the topic of GCSE Geometry, you will know that this topic involves much more than using your maths set to draw graphs, lines and angles.
+If you’re looking back over your notes revising GCSE Geometry, you will know that this topic involves much more than using your maths set to draw graphs, lines and angles.

 This part of your GCSE Maths revision can get complicated as there is a lot to cover from trigonometry to measures and vectors plus all the formulas you need to know and apply to succeed in your exam.
 If you’re not a visual person, be aware that you may need to give this area more attention than others.

 Luckily, we’re here to break it down for you and provide some sample resources so you can get started practicing questions for your exam.
 With GoConqr, you can easily create Mind Maps, Flashcards, Quizzes and more revision resources to get the grade you want in GCSE Maths.

 Take a look below to understand this topic more clearly.

 No area of GCSE Maths is really safe from memorising formulas and geometry is no different.
 Here’s some of what you need to know: